Migorithm/ruva/README.md

 ### Registering Command
-Event-Driven-Library is great for writing applications and handlers that are extensible, and modularic.
+Event-Driven-Library is great for writing applications and handlers that are extensible, and modularic.<br>
-In Event-Drieven Achitecture, `Command` is a request you are given from enduser whereby user expects to get a return as a result of its processing.
-Handling `Command` may or may not result in `event`, the result of which is not be directly seen by end user as it is side effect.
+In Event-Drieven Achitecture, `Command` is a request you are given from enduser whereby user<br>
+expects to get a return as a result of its processing.
+Handling `Command` may or may not result in `event`,<br>
+the result of which is not be directly seen by end user as it is side effect.<br>
-Therefore, you don't want to string along more than one handler for each `Command`.
+Therefore, you don't want to string along more than one handler for each `Command`.<br>

 #### Example